ISBN: 978-0-9561439-1-4 / 160 pgs + cvr / Softback 210 X 210mm. Due Spring 2018

 Talking of which, many of the cover models are identified, while all the sleeves are shown in colour.
 Top Of The Pops fought back when operators like K-Tel began to compile original chart hit albums, but it was only with the eighties that the series came to an end, unable to compete with newcomers like Now That’s What I Call Music, and lacking the budget to replicate the huge production values of many newer chart recordings.

-Twenty years on however, the colourful, sometimes glamourous and often kitschy sleeves have made these albums very collectable.
+Thirty or more years on however, the colourful, sometimes glamorous and often kitschy sleeves have made these albums very collectable.
 This book reproduces all 92 Top Of The Pops sleeves in colour, as well as many of the rare foreign editions and associated releases.
 This is a book which can be bought just for the illustrations, yet which carries enough detail to please anyone interested in this largely forgotten and ignored part of our pop music history.
 Author Tim Joseph has collected a load of great memorabilia; ads, reviews and articles from the industry trade press at the time.
 We’ve located album sleeve out-takes, scanned oodles of great sleeves, spoken to the guy who designed the original cover, taken part on a Radio 2 documentary on the albums, had features in a Scandinavian magazine, an article in Record Collector (which they’ve still not published!) and got HMV knocking at our door to stock the title.
-There is a special edition planned and more details will be announced early in the new year.
+There is a special edition planned as well.

 We have a limited number of stylish in-store promo posters for the title are now available to buy from the Easy On The Eye store, which feature all the sleeves.
-Click on the books section, click on the promo posters category and check it out.
+Once there, click on the books section, click on the promo posters category and check it out.

 Sample pages from the book.
 Please note these are subject to change and revision.
 Click on any image and they can be viewed at a larger size in a gallery.
 Sample pages with cover are also available as PDFs – click here